syncfusion-content/wpf-docs/wpf/Syntax-Editor/Basic-Editing/Status-Bar-Support.md

 # Status Bar Support

- The edit control status bar option is used to view primary information such as the loaded document's file path, encoding type, line number and column number based on the cursor position.
+ The Edit Control status bar option is used to view primary information such as the loaded document's file path, encoding type, line number and column number based on the cursor position.
 By default, status bar visibility is set to be false

 The Status Bar can be enabled/disabled by setting it's visibility and the default properties are displayed in it by enabling the status bar.
 The Status Bar can be enabled by,